-DC-DC Converters 1, 3, 4 and 6 are versatile step-down, pulse-width-modulated (PWM) DC-DC converters designed to deliver high power efficiency across full load conditions.
+DC-DC Converters 1, 3 and 4 are versatile step-down, pulse-width-modulated (PWM) DC-DC converters designed to deliver high power efficiency across full load conditions.
 The converters offer Active and Standby/Hysteretic operating modes in order to maximise efficiency for different loads.
 A low-power LDO sleep mode is also available to further reduce quiescent current at very lightly loaded conditions.
 The DC-DC Converters maintain output voltage regulation during the switch-over between operating modes.

-The step-down regulators are designed with a fixed frequency current mode architecture.
+The step-down regulators are designed with fixed frequency current mode architecture.
 The current feedback loop is through the PMOS current path and is amplified and summed with an internal slope compensation network.
 The voltage feedback loop is through an internal feedback divider.
 The ON time is determined by comparing the summed current feedback and the output of the switcher error amplifier.
 The period is set by the internal RC oscillator, which provides a 2.0MHz clock.

-A supply pin (PVDD) provides the core supply for DC-DC Converters 3 and 6.
+A supply pin (PVDD) provides the core supply for DC-DC Converter 3.
 Another supply pin (LINEDCDC) provides the core supply for DC-DC Converters 1 and 4.
-The input voltage connection to DC-DC Converters 1, 3, 4 and 6 is provided on PV1, PV3, PV4 and PV6 respectively.
+The input voltage connection to DC-DC Converters 1, 3 and 4 is provided on PV1, PV3 and PV4 respectively.
 These input voltages may be provided from the LINE voltage.

 The connections to DC-DC Converter 1 are illustrated in Figure 69.
-The equivalent circuit applies to DC-DC Converters 3, 4 and 6 also.
+The equivalent circuit applies to DC-DC Converters 3 and 4 also.

-Note: Equivalent circuit applies for DC-DC 3, 4 and 6.
+Note: Equivalent circuit applies for DC-DC 3 and 4.